pseudoku/ErgoWarp/README.md

 Simplification of finger flexion:
  Define 2D two arcs of a finger tip during finger flexion: inner (distal and intermediate flexion) and outer(distal, intermediate, proximal flexion) with metacarpal phalangeal joint as the origin.
 They simulate trigger motion and grab motion respectively and it is assumed that optimal placement of key switches will be between two such functions.

- Using a CAD program I developed following ad hoc generalization that will accommodate MX switches in the arcs.
+ Using a CAD program I developed following ad hocish rule that will accommodate MX switches in the arcs.

 	a.
 Define R0 as a natural trigger, orientated tangential to the inner arc at θ=~ 90°  to simulate full adbuction
 	b.
 Define R2 as a natural tap, orientated normal to the outer arc at θ= ~60°
 	c.
 Define R1 as a neutral position (a combination of the former two)
 		i.
 Define secondary origin, an intermediate joint of a finer. ii.
 An angle bisected by vectors pointing to the secondary origin R0 and R2 position. iii.
 Intersection of such vector to the outer path orientated normal to the path.
 	d.
 Define R3 a mirror of R1 across vector defined by intermediate joint and R2
 	e. _Define R4 as a Knock|Flick (not currently implemented in the prototypes)_